cguardia/ZODB-Documentation/book/transactions.rst

     t.join(dm)

 That's basically all that there's to it.
 Any exception raised after this will casue the transaction to abort at the end.
-Otehrwise, the transaction will be committed.
+Otherwise, the transaction will be committed.

 Of course, in a web application there may be some conditions which do not